NicolasDenoyelle/Hierarchical-monitors/README.md

 * (Optional) A boolean to tell if the monitor should be printed to output trace.

+* (Optional) A boolean to tell if the monitor should be displayed on topology when using hmonitor utility.

 Here is an example of a monitor which output instruction per cycle of each processing unit using papi library:

 ```